Getting Started: Document Viewer with Angular CLI

 Prerequisites

 There are two ways to evaluate the TX Text Control Document Viewer.
-You can either host your own backend by downloading the trial version of TX Text Control .NET Server for ASP.NET, or by creating a trial access token to use a hosted backend, valid for 30 days:
+You can either host your own backend by downloading the trial version of TX Text Control .NET Server, or by creating a trial access token to use a hosted backend, valid for 30 days:

 - Download Trial Version